zoylendt/zoylendt.github.io/content/Projects/coding project exhex.md

 - a single string for each image, like `'fav_str': 'gcspm'` where each character is replaced with its value, so `'00000'` per default -> 17 bytes per image
 - a dictionary, like `fav_dict= {'gallery': 0, 'chapter': 0, 'series': 0, 'page': 0, 'max': 0}` -> 72 bytes per image
 For comparison, each image's SHA256 string has 64 bytes, MD5 has 32 bytes (calculated with [this tool](https://mothereff.in/byte-counter)).

+# Additional data
+When importing local CBZ into the library there needs to be a way to preserve information like the original filename, the path and so on.
+If the imported VBZ comes from Calibre (or a similar tool), there might also be metadata available (tags, ratings, etc.)